Ajou-Khronies/OpenVG_1.1_Spec/chapter10.md

 #### vgCopyImage
 <a name="vgCopyImage"></a>

 Pixels may be copied between images using the `vgCopyImage` function.
-The sourceimage pixel (sx + i, sy + j) is copied to the destination image pixel(dx + i, dy + j), for 0 â‰¤ i < width and 0 â‰¤ j < height.
+The sourceimage pixel (sx + i, sy + j) is copied to the destination image pixel(dx + i, dy + j), for 0 <= i < width and 0 <= j < height.
 Pixels whose source ordestination lie outside of the bounds of the respective image are ignored.
 Pixelformat conversion is applied as needed.

 If the dither flag is equal to `VG_TRUE`, an implementation-dependent ditheringalgorithm may be applied.
 This may be useful when copying into a destinationimage with a smaller color bit depth than that of the source image.
 Implementations should choose an algorithm that will provide good resultswhen the output images are displayed as successive frames in an animation.